MicrosoftDocs/OfficeDocs-O365SecComp-pr.it-IT/SecurityCompliance/what-the-sensitive-information-types-look-for.md

 - MC
 - mister cash

-- carta n
+- n carta
 - carta
-- Nessun tarjeta de
+- No de Tarjeta
-- Nessun cartao
+- No Do cartao
-- Nessun cartão
+- No do una cartão
 - no. de tarjeta

 - no. do cartao

 - no. do cartão

-- carta Nr
+- Nr carta
 - nr. carta

 - numeri di scheda